csnizik/beagles/README.md

 - `run()`
 - `pods_base` is a git repo, but when we run `./pods -u` we remove its `.git` file.
 This prevents us having nested repos. **If you are working directly on the `pods_base` project, comment out the line in `./pods` before running `./pods -u`.

-***TODOs and miscellany***

-- To be able to access Manage Fields, Manage Display and Manage Form Display on content entities and their bundles (i.e. entity "asset-type", bundle "plant" etc) Drupal core's Field UI module needs to be enabled.
+***Removing farmOS***

-- (farmOS removed; documentation needs to be adjusted) for PODS-new: run `docker-compose up -d`.
+- (farmOS removed; documentation needs to be adjusted)
+- temporary start-up instructions on GFE:
+  1. Run  `docker-compose up -d`
-- Next import the sql file: `docker exec -i pods-new-db-1 mysql -udrupal -pdrupal drupal < newpods.sql`
+  1. Next import the sql file: `docker exec -i pods-new-db-1 mysql -udrupal -pdrupal drupal < newpods.sql`
-- Then in drupal container's shell, run `composer require drush/drush`.
-(This is temporary until all setup and docs are changed to remove farmOS)
+  2. (if composer.json hasn't been run, or if dependencies need to be updated): either in the 3.